cloudentity/aws-authorizer-cdk/README.md

 ## Deploy

 Run `make deploy` to deploy the stack using authorizer from S3.
-Run `make deploy-local` to deploy the stack using authorizer from local `.zip` files.
+Run `make deploy-local-files` to deploy the stack using authorizer from local `.zip` files.

 ## Set env variables